Reading Time: 7 minutes

 The educational requirements of a strength and conditioning coach vary based on the type of position the coach is looking for.
 Many positions prefer or require that strength and conditioning coach applicants have a B.A. in a health and fitness-related field, such as exercise science, exercise physiology, kinesiology, sports medicine, etc. Although a four-year degree isn't always required for all employment avenues, it is advantageous.
 A credible strength and conditioning certification, however, is almost always required.
 It's important to note, another component of success in the strength and conditioning field is experience.
 Whether it's volunteer, internship, or another hands-on route, it is recommended to pair your education with some hands-on experience.

 Although having the proper education and experience is important, there are additional traits that play a large role in a strength and conditioning coach's success.
 A coach should:

-- Have High Energy: Strength and conditioning coaches don’t just improve athletic performance and physically develop athletes, they play a role in training the athletes’ minds as well.
+Have High Energy: Strength and conditioning coaches don't just improve athletic performance and physically develop athletes, they play a role in training the athletes' minds as well.
 Training can be hard!
 Training can be exhausting!
 Training puts an immense amount of stress on the body and mind!
-Strength and conditioning coaches need to be able to understand how to include proper rest in their programming but also be able to “light the fire under athletes” to help push them beyond their current capabilities.
+Strength and conditioning coaches need to be able to understand how to include proper rest in their programming but also be able to "light the fire under athletes" to help push them beyond their current capabilities (in a safe manner).